Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 Diseases in which there is increased irritability

-At depression irritability is combined with a consistently low mood, some "inhibition" of thinking, insomnia.
+At depression irritability is combined with a persistently depressed mood, some “slowness” of thinking, and insomnia.
 There is a condition opposite to depression - in psychiatry it is called mania.
-In this state, it is also possible to have increased irritability, up to anger, in combination with an inadequately elevated mood, accelerated to disorderly thinking.
-In both depression and mania, sleep is often disturbed, which can be the cause of irritability.
+In this condition, it is also possible to have increased irritability, even anger, in combination with inappropriately elevated mood, accelerated thinking to the point of disorder.
+In both depression and mania, sleep is often disturbed, which can cause irritability.

-At neuroses irritability is quite often combined with anxiety, symptoms of depression, increased fatigue.
-And in this case, irritability may be the result of insomnia, which is not uncommon in neuroses.
+At neuroses irritability is quite often combined with anxiety, symptoms of depression, and increased fatigue.
+And in this case, irritability may be a consequence of insomnia, which is not uncommon in neuroses.

-Post Traumatic Stress Disorder occurs in a person who has experienced a strong shock.
-In this condition, irritability is observed in combination with anxiety, insomnia or nightmares, intrusive unpleasant thoughts.
+Post-traumatic stress disorder occurs in a person who has experienced a strong shock.
+In this condition, irritability is observed in combination with anxiety, insomnia or nightmares, and obsessive unpleasant thoughts.

-People who are sick alcoholism or drug addiction especially susceptible to irritability during withdrawal symptoms.
-Often this is the cause of crimes, and always complicates the life of the relatives of the patient.
+People who are sick alcoholism or drug addiction are especially susceptible to irritability during withdrawal symptoms.
+This is often the cause of crimes, and always complicates the life of the patient’s relatives.

-With such a serious illness as schizophrenia irritability may be a harbinger of an approaching psychotic state, but can be observed in remission and in the prodromal period of the disease.
-Often in schizophrenia, irritability is combined with suspicion, isolation, increased resentment, mood swings.
+With such a serious illness as schizophrenia irritability can be a harbinger of an approaching psychotic state, but can be observed both in remission and in the prodromal period of the disease.
+Often with schizophrenia, irritability is combined with suspicion, isolation, increased sensitivity, and mood swings.

-And finally, often increased irritability is observed in patients dementia- or acquired dementia.
-As a rule, these are elderly people, their dementia arose as a result of a stroke, age-related changes.
-In younger patients, dementia can occur as a result of severe traumatic brain injury, infections, alcohol and drug abuse.
-In any case, people with dementia are prone to irritability, fatigue, and tearfulness.
+And finally, increased irritability is often observed in patients dementia- or acquired dementia.
+As a rule, these are elderly people whose dementia resulted from a stroke or age-related changes.
+In younger patients, dementia may occur as a result of severe traumatic brain injury, infections, or alcohol and drug abuse.
+In any case, people with dementia are prone to irritability, increased fatigue, and tearfulness.

-Concerning psychopathy, then not all doctors consider it a disease.
-Many experts consider the manifestations of psychopathy to be innate character traits.
-One way or another, irritability is definitely inherent in such people, especially when decompensated - i.e. during an exacerbation of symptoms.
+Regarding psychopathy, then not all doctors consider it a disease.
+Many experts consider manifestations of psychopathy to be innate character traits.
+One way or another, irritability is definitely inherent in such people, especially with decompensation - i.e. during the period of exacerbation of symptoms.

-Almost every disease of the internal organs can be accompanied by increased irritability..
-But this symptom is especially characteristic of thyroid disease, menopausal changes in the body of a woman, neurological problems.
+Almost every disease of internal organs can be accompanied by increased irritability.
+But this symptom is especially characteristic of thyroid diseases, menopausal changes in a woman’s body, neurological problems.

 Examination of a patient with irritability

 Such a variety of diseases accompanied by irritability makes self-diagnosis impossible.
 Moreover, it is sometimes difficult for specialists to determine the cause of increased irritability, so a comprehensive examination of the body is necessary to clarify the diagnosis.
-It usually includes blood and urine tests, ECG, ultrasound to detect possible pathology of the internal organs.
+It usually includes blood and urine tests, ECG, and ultrasound to identify possible pathologies of internal organs.
 If no pathology is found during a therapeutic examination, the patient may be referred to a neurologist, who may prescribe an electroencephalogram or MRI.
-These methods allow you to determine the state of the brain.
+These methods allow us to determine the state of the brain.

-Patients with increased irritability come to a psychiatrist, as a rule, if the polyclinic examination did not reveal serious deviations in health, and irritability reaches such a degree that it interferes with the daily life of both the patient and his relatives.
-The psychiatrist evaluates the data of the examination of the patient by the polyclinic specialists and, if necessary, may prescribe psychological testing to identify the characteristics of the patient's temperament, the state of his memory and thinking.
+Patients with increased irritability usually come to a psychiatrist if a polyclinic examination does not reveal serious deviations in health, and irritability reaches such a degree that it interferes with the daily life of both the patient and his relatives.
+The psychiatrist evaluates the patient’s examination data by clinic specialists and, if necessary, can prescribe psychological testing to identify the characteristics of the patient’s temperament, the state of his memory and thinking.

 How to get rid of irritability

-Medical treatment of excessive irritability is prescribed by a specialist.
-If irritability is one of the symptoms of a mental illness, then the emphasis is on treating the underlying ailment.
-For example, for depression, antidepressants (amitriptyline, Prozac, fluoxetine, etc.) are used, which improve mood, and with a rise in mood, increased irritability also goes away.
+Drug treatment for excessive irritability is prescribed by a specialist.
+If irritability is one of the symptoms of a mental illness, then the emphasis is on treating the underlying illness.
+For example, for depression, antidepressants are used (amitriptyline, Prozac, fluoxetine, etc.), which improve mood, and with a rise in mood, increased irritability goes away.

-The doctor pays special attention to the patient's sleep, because insomnia is the most likely cause of irritability.
-To normalize the night's rest, the doctor will prescribe sleeping pills (for example, sanval) or tranquilizers (for example, phenazepam).
-For anxiety, "daytime tranquilizers" are used - drugs that do not cause drowsiness (for example, rudotel).
+The doctor pays special attention to the patient’s sleep, because insomnia is the most likely cause of irritability.
+To normalize night rest, the doctor will prescribe sleeping pills (for example, Sanval) or tranquilizers (for example, phenazepam).
+For anxiety, “daytime tranquilizers” are used - medications that do not cause drowsiness (for example, rudotel).

-If it is not possible to identify a significant mental pathology, but there is increased irritability that complicates the patient's life, soft drugs are used that contribute to the body's resistance to stressful situations.
+If it is not possible to identify a significant mental pathology, but there is increased irritability that complicates the patient’s life, mild medications are used to help the body resist stressful situations.
 These are adaptol, notta, novopassit.

-In addition to medicines, various psychotherapeutic techniques are successfully used, aimed at relaxation (auto-training, breathing practices, etc.) or influencing human behavior in various life situations (cognitive therapy).
+In addition to medications, various psychotherapeutic techniques aimed at relaxation (auto-training, breathing practices, etc.) or influencing human behavior in various life situations (cognitive therapy) are successfully used.

-In folk medicine, you can find a good range of remedies to combat irritability.
-These are decoctions and tinctures from medicinal plants (coriander, fennel, valerian, borage, motherwort, etc.), spices (cloves, cardamom, cumin), some food products are also used (honey, prunes, lemons, walnuts, almonds).
-Often traditional healers advise taking baths with yarrow, motherwort, valerian.
-If irritability is caused by overload at work, troubles in personal life, pregnancy, menstruation or menopause and the person does not have a mental illness, then the use of traditional medicine can give a good result.
+In folk medicine you can find a good range of remedies to combat irritability.
+These are decoctions and tinctures of medicinal plants (coriander, fennel, valerian, borage, motherwort, etc.), spices (cloves, cardamom, cumin), and some food products (honey, prunes, lemons, walnuts, almonds).
+Traditional healers often advise taking baths with yarrow, motherwort, and valerian.
+If irritability is caused by overload at work, troubles in personal life, pregnancy, menstruation or menopause and the person does not have a mental illness, then the use of traditional medicine can give good results.

-An effective treatment for irritability without medication is yoga.
-They will help you better control your emotions and stay calm even in an emergency, not to mention everyday troubles.
+An effective treatment for increased irritability without medications is yoga.
+They will help you better control your emotions and remain calm even in an emergency, not to mention everyday troubles.

 Irritability cannot be ignored and attributed to difficult living conditions.
-A long stay in a state of irritation exhausts the nervous system and often leads to neurosis, depression, and exacerbates problems in a person’s personal life and work.
-There is a danger of alcohol abuse in order to relieve irritability, sometimes patients are overly addicted to junk food, and these addictions, although they bring a false sense of relaxation, ultimately only exacerbate the problem.
-Be sure to seek the help of a doctor if increased irritability has no obvious cause and lasts more than a week.
-If she is accompanied by anxiety, insomnia, low mood or strange behavior - a visit to the doctor should be urgent!
-Timely assistance from a specialist will help to avoid serious problems in the future.
+Prolonged stay in a state of irritation depletes the nervous system and often leads to neuroses, depression, and aggravates problems in a person’s personal life and work.
+There is a danger of abusing alcohol to relieve irritability; sometimes patients become overly addicted to unhealthy foods, and these addictions, although they bring a false sense of relaxation, ultimately only aggravate the problem.
+You should definitely seek the help of a doctor if increased irritability has no obvious cause and lasts more than a week.
+If it is accompanied by anxiety, insomnia, low mood or strange behavior, you should consult a doctor immediately!
+Timely assistance from a specialist will help you avoid serious problems in the future.

 Psychiatrist Bochkareva O.S.